 This rare, low-density butterfly is generally confined to higher altitude rocky features, such as cliffs and mountaintops.
 While the host-plant is currently unknown, it has been recorded from Overberg Sandstone Fynbos (FFs12)22, North Swartberg Sandstone Fynbos (FFs23), Karoo Escarpment Grassland (Gh1), Matjiesfontein Quartzite Fynbos (FFq3) and Matjiesfontein Shale Renosterveld (FRs6)23.
-The study area includes Matjiesfontein Shale Renosterveld and Matjiesfontein Quartzite Fynbos.
-Many other species in the genus utilize Aspalathus species as their larval food plants, which are relatively common towards the east of the study area.
+The study area includes remnant patches of Matjiesfontein Shale Renosterveld (Figure 5).

-While the utilization of hilltops, ridges and slopes for wind energy development presents a novel impact to habitats otherwise avoided by anthropogenic activities (e.g. agriculture), rocky cliffs and ridges within the relevant vegetation types are largely avoided by the proposed development.
-The size of the total construction footprint relative the overall size of the study area makes it highly unlikely that impacts associated with the proposed development type poses an existential threat to the viability and persistence of the species over the long-term.
+The small size of the remnant patches of Matjiesfontein Shale Renosterveld relative to the size and suitability of the habitat available beyond the project boundary make it highly unlikely that impacts associated with the proposed development type poses an existential threat to the viability and persistence of the species over the long-term.